Before I hit the hay tonight, I MUST report on my 75th Birthday Dinner courtesy of my delightful friends/Costa Rica family, The Garrisons.

 AT THE RESTAURANT

-When we walked into Andaluz, the Garrison were warmly greeted by their usual folks.
+When we walked into Andaluz, the Garrisons were warmly greeted by their usual folks.
 They told me they’ve been there about 20 times and everyone knows which table they want, so they always get it.

-I was introduced to the waitstaff right away and then Crystal divulged the fact that today is my 75th birthday.
+I was introduced to the waitstaff right away and then they divulged the fact that today is my 75th birthday.
 I quickly mimed to the greeters to hush about/ignore that comment so they wouldn’t make a huge deal out of it.

 (Ahem.
 That didn’t work very well.
 Read on!)